Skip to content

 • 3.1.2 Minimum Liquidity.
 Trailing 30-day average daily trading volume of at least $10 million across eligible venues.
 Volume is measured across both centralized and decentralized exchanges meeting the index's venue quality standards.

 • 3.1.3 Exchange Availability.
 Listed and actively traded on a minimum of three exchanges meeting the index's venue quality standards.
 At least one listing must be on a venue with a Chainlink price feed available.
+The asset must also be listed on Coinbase for real-time pricing in the index terminal.

 • 3.1.4 Chainlink Feed Requirement.
 An active Chainlink price feed is a hard requirement.
-No Chainlink coverage, no inclusion — regardless of market capitalization or liquidity.
+No Chainlink coverage, no inclusion, regardless of market capitalization or liquidity.
 The index's pricing integrity and Proof of Reserves infrastructure depends on Chainlink data feeds.
 This is non-negotiable.

 • 3.1.5 Blockchain and Token Standard.
-The asset must be a native token or conform to a widely adopted standard (ERC-20, SPL, etc.) on a public, permissionless blockchain.
+The asset must be a native token or conform to a widely adopted standard (ERC20, SPL, etc.) on a public, permissionless blockchain.
 Smart contracts (if applicable) must have been deployed for a minimum of 6 months.

 3.2 Exclusion Criteria